lengfeld/subpatch/README.internal.md

 Add mkdocs build to linting and make warnings/errors a failure of the linting.

 Document `subpatch subtree checksum` command on the website.

+naming conventions and states/data for patches:
+- tracked patch
+- applied patch
+- current patch  patch with "appiledIndex"
+- skipped patch

+Fix inconsistency "subpatch update" uses a path argument "pop/push/apply" uses cwd!

+Make a DDX: commands that use cwd and operation only on one subproject should not print out the subproject name!